IronOxidizer/instant-pi/README.md

 This generates a 145MB (25MB gzipped) `sdcard.img` which includes a 136MB `rootfs.f2fs` and 6MB `zImage`.
 Our optimizations result in boot times that are consistently ~29% faster at ~9.2s.

 **TODO:**
+- Patch kernel to include dtb so dtb file is nolonger needed.
+Described in K2 here: https://www.furkantokac.com/rpi3-fast-boot-less-than-2-seconds/
+- Store rootfs in kernel image using either initramfs or SquashFS
 - Make boot partition smaller: https://github.com/raspberrypi/firmware/issues/1486#issuecomment-745093948
 - Our next step is to minimize the kernel, rootfs, and drivers / modules.
 - Last step is to disable logging and kernel output messages, we haven't done this till now to make it easier to debug.